 Why and how do we use the SSI in trading?
 View our video and download the free indicator here

-See next currency section: GBPUSD - British Pound at Risk for Further Declines
+See next currency section: GBPUSD - British Pound Once again at Risk of Turnaround

 To receive the Speculative Sentiment Index and other reports from this author via e-mail, sign up for his distribution list via this link.